 The Heritage Hills Centennial Historic Homes and Gardens Tour on Oct.
 13-14 will feature century-old homes, gardens and three landmark sites.
 The centennial tour presents six homes built from 1904-08 and two private gardens in the downtown neighborhood.
 "All the homes are so different,” said Jeana Miner, volunteer publicity chairman for the tour.
 "And the sidewalks bring people outside.
 Our girls love to ride their bikes and play outside.
 My husband and I grew up in small Oklahoma towns, and this is the type of neighborhood where we enjoy living.”
 She and her husband, Don, bought a home five years ago in Heritage Hills, listed on the National Register of Historic Places in 1979.
 The neighborhood brings back memories of when people walked along the sidewalks and took time to visit with neighbors.
 Miner said the rebirth of midtown, downtown and Bricktown areas in Oklahoma City is bringing everything back to life.
 The restorations and renewed vitality in the areas complement one another.

 Private gardensThe garden at the home of Glenna and Dick Tanenbaum is featured on the tour.
 The couple, who lived in Houston for several years, moved to Oklahoma City seven years ago.
 Glenna Tanenbaum said she remembers the evening her husband came home and told her he found the perfect neighborhood.
 When she first saw the house, it was a bit of a surprise.
 "Our house was in very sad shape; the worst house in Heritage Hills,” Tanenbaum said.
 "Our family is involved with and committed to restoration and preservation in Oklahoma City.
 It was natural for us to live in Heritage Hills and restore our house.
 This whole neighborhood is full of gems, and each home is so individual.
 I love the styles of architecture.”
 Although Tanenbaum doesn't garden, she had a clear idea of how she wanted the yard landscaped.
 She wanted many shades of green, and she didn't want to plant seasonal color throughout the year.
 She envisioned a park theme to surround the home, with many different trees and several cozy seating areas she said were almost like rooms.
 Brick walkways connect the distinctive outdoor "rooms,” and a pond provides a focal point for the owners whether inside or outside.
+The garden plan evolved from design to reality.

 Continue reading this story on the...